String Quartet No. 1 (Shostakovich): Structure

 In the traditional style of a string quartet, the work has four movements:

 Playing time is approximately 15 minutes.

-First movement
+I. Moderato

 The first movement, in C major, is in sonata-allegro form.
 The exposition starts with flowing chords under an opening theme, which then moves to a contrasting second theme.
 After a brief development section and recapitulation, the movement comes to a close.

-Second movement
+II.
+Moderato

 The slow second movement, in A minor, consists of eight variations on a folk-like melody first played on the solo viola.
 The movement ends with a pizzicato A minor chord.

-Third movement
+III.
+Allegro molto

 The third movement, a scherzo, is set in the remote key of C♯ minor.
 It begins with a rapid theme in 3/4 time, before moving on to the trio in F♯ major which is slightly more relaxed in tempo.
 The scherzo is repeated again, with the coda briefly recalling the trio theme.

-Fourth movement
+IV.
+Allegro

 The last movement returns to the home key of C major.